As we experience driving in more extreme weather conditions, here are some checks that will help you to prepare for heavy rain.

-This isn’t a cool new water sport, but when the water in front of your tyres builds up faster than your tyres can displace it.
+This is not a cool new water sport but happens when the water in front of your tyres builds up faster than your tyres can displace it.
 A thin layer of water forms between your tyres and the road so that there is no longer any contact between tyre and tarmac.
 You’ll know you’re aquaplaning because your steering will feel very light.

 If you have cruise control in your car, switch it off so you have as much control over your vehicle as possible.

 When water mixes with oil and dirt on the road, it can make the surface slippery, and that can cause you to skid.
 You can avoid this by driving slowly and carefully and avoiding harsh braking.

 If you do start to skid, do not panic!
 Steer in the direction you want the front of the car to go (steering into the skid) and take your foot off the accelerator.
 Avoid braking even if you have an anti-lock braking system (ABS) fitted to your car – ABS cannot help you once you are skidding.

 Beware of floods

 It can be difficult to judge how deep floodwater is.
 You may be able to tell whether the water is shallow enough for you to drive through, but if you’re not sure, do not attempt it; turn around and find another route.
 Getting water into your engine can cause massive damage, and may cost you a fortune to fix.

 If you do decide that the flood is shallow enough to drive through, follow these simple rules

 - Allow oncoming traffic to pass before starting to drive through the flood.

 - Drive along the highest part of the road (usually the centre) but look out for approaching drivers who may be doing the same thing.